WarrenZhu050413/neural-fighter/docs/GETTING_STARTED.md

 ### 3. **Mixins** → `src/main/java/.../mixin/`

-Advanced stuff.
-Mixins let you **modify Minecraft's base code** without touching it directly.
-You probably won't need to touch this unless you need to change core Minecraft behavior.
+Not too important.
+It's there to modify the Minecraft base code without touching it.
+Event handlers should mostly be enough.
+(Event Handlers are Fabric's nicely packaged API, mixins are lower level.)

 ---

 ### 4. **Visualization** → `src/main/java/.../visualization/`

-**⚠️ Warning:** This code was AI-generated and I haven't fully understood it yet!
+Currently there are weird flames coming out of the nodes.
+This is an AI placeholder.
+Not sure how to visualize this yet.

+The logic is in:

 - `NeuralNetworkVisualizationManager.java` - Manages rendering of neural network visualizations
-- Nodes and edges get registered here, then rendered in 3D
+- Nodes and edges get registered to the manager in other parts of the code, then rendered by the manager.

 ---